HelgiThomas/Verklegt31/README.md

 The program is divided into four classes to do its purpose.</br>
 The classes are as follows:</br>

-     Class:</br>
+     Class:
-       ConsoleUI -> Handles the user interface and prints requested data onto the console.</br>
+       ConsoleUI -> Handles the user interface and prints requested data onto the console.
-       Scientist -> Handles the different variables stored withing the program, i.e. name, sex, year of birth etc.</br>
+       Scientist -> Handles the different variables stored withing the program, i.e. name, sex, year of birth etc.
-       ScientistService -> Handles the logic which the ConsoleUI function uses for its various functions.</br>
+       ScientistService -> Handles the logic which the ConsoleUI function uses for its various functions.
-       DataAccess - > Handles writing and reading of information from and to a .txt file.</br>
+       DataAccess - > Handles writing and reading of information from and to a .txt file.
-       Main -> Runs the program</br></br>
+       Main -> Runs the program

 # Work
 The authors divded themself into three teams and worked together on seperate classes to achieve maximum functionality in the program and to learn how to divide tasks into subtasks, divide them between the team and them link them alltogether.
-The following authors worked on the following classes:</br>
+The following authors worked on the following classes (atleast in the start, we changed it up when the project went along):</br>

-       Consoleui (Benedikt Þorri Þórarinsson, Þorsteinn Sæmundsson)</br>
+       Consoleui (Benedikt Þorri Þórarinsson, Þorsteinn Sæmundsson)
-       Scientist (All Authors)</br>
+       Scientist (All Authors)
-       ScientisService (Kolbrún Hafdísardóttir, Sigrún Elva Reynisdóttir)</br>
+       ScientisService (Kolbrún Hafdísardóttir, Sigrún Elva Reynisdóttir)
-       Dataacess (Emil Hjaltason, Helgi Hallgrimsson)</br></br>
+       Dataacess (Emil Hjaltason, Helgi Hallgrimsson)

 The team succesfully worked together and members contributed equally.